ventus550/Context-Free-Grammar-Validator/README.md

 ### Context-free Grammar
 Grammar is a set of production rules described using symbols and a transformation operator (->).
-We can divide symbols into two groups: Terminals which are the symbols that make a string and Non-terminals which do not.
+We can divide symbols into two groups: *Terminals* which are the symbols that make up a string and *Non-terminals* which do not.
 To check the validity of a string we verify if it can be derived from the set of production rules.
 For example string "aaabbb" is valid under these production rules but "ababab" is not:
 ```